IC-Custom: Diverse Image Customization via In-Context Learning: Abstract

 \section{Abstract}

 Image customization, a crucial technique for industrial media production, aims to generate content that is consistent with reference images.
 However, current approaches conventionally separate image customization into position-aware and position-free customization paradigms and lack a universal framework for diverse customization, limiting their applications across various scenarios.
-To overcome these limitations, we propose \OurMethod, a unified framework that seamlessly integrates position-aware and position-free image customization through in-context learning. \OurMethod concatenates reference images with target images to a polyptych, leveraging DiT's multi-modal attention mechanism for fine-grained token-level interactions.
-We introduce the In-context Multi-Modal Attention (ICMA) mechanism with learnable task-oriented register tokens and boundary-aware positional embeddings to enable the model to correctly handle different task types and distinguish various inputs in polyptych configurations.
-To bridge the data gap, we carefully curated a high-quality dataset of 12k identity-consistent samples with 8k from real-world sources and 4k from high-quality synthetic data, avoiding the overly glossy and over-saturated synthetic appearance. \OurMethod supports various industrial applications, including try-on, accessory placement, furniture arrangement, and creative IP customization.
-Extensive evaluations on our proposed \OurBench and the publicly available \emph{DreamBench} demonstrate that \OurMethod significantly outperforms community workflows, closed-source models like GPT-4o, and state-of-the-art open-source approaches. \OurMethod achieves approximately 73\% higher human preference across identity consistency, harmonicity, and text alignment metrics, while training only 0.4\% of the original model parameters.
+To overcome these limitations, we propose \OurMethod{}, a unified framework that seamlessly integrates position-aware and position-free image customization through in-context learning. \OurMethod{} concatenates reference images with target images to a polyptych, leveraging DiT's multi-modal attention mechanism for fine-grained token-level interactions.
+We propose the In-context Multi-Modal Attention (ICMA) mechanism, which employs learnable task-oriented register tokens and boundary-aware positional embeddings to enable the model to effectively handle diverse tasks and distinguish between inputs in polyptych configurations.
+To address the data gap, we curated a 12K identity-consistent dataset with 8K real-world and 4K high-quality synthetic samples, avoiding the overly glossy, oversaturated look typical of synthetic data. \OurMethod{} supports various industrial applications, including try-on, image insertion, and creative IP customization.
+Extensive evaluations on our proposed \OurBench{} and the publicly available \emph{DreamBench} demonstrate that \OurMethod{} significantly outperforms community workflows, closed-source models, and state-of-the-art open-source approaches. \OurMethod{} achieves about 73\% higher human preference across identity consistency, harmony, and text alignment metrics, while training only 0.4\% of the original model parameters.